Skip to content

 Architecture

-Passage is built on a modular, adapter-based architecture that separates concerns into three distinct phases.
+Passage is built on a modular, adapter-based architecture that separates concerns into distinct phases.
 This design allows for maximum flexibility while maintaining simplicity.

 flowchart LR